iv4xr-project/CSPredictionInVR/README.md

 # CSPredictionInVR
-This repository contains the work of Tiago Gonçalves for his master theisis.
+This repository contains the work of Tiago Gonçalves for his master thesis.
 A program to generate a machine learning model capable of predicting Cybersickness in VR video recordings